 Generally, dengue fever is a self-limiting infection that naturally passes within two weeks of infection.
 People who develop dengue hemorrhagic fever have a higher risk of life-threatening complications.

-If a person begins to display any signs or symptoms of dengue fever when travelling, immediate medical advice should be sought.
+Good to know: If a person begins to display any signs or symptoms of dengue fever when traveling, immediate medical advice should be sought.

 Dengue fever FAQs